PandaRider/Taobao-PCB-guide/README.md

-A short guide on buying electronics online from China.
+A walkthrough guide on buying electronics online from China.

 ## Table of Contents